All Episodes

 Now, these demographics are fascinating and key.

-And again, they're crosstabbed in this poll, which means the evidence for it is there.
+And again, they're cross-tabbed in this poll, which means the evidence for it is so that rationalizing this is almost impossible to do.

-Even in areas where Democrats have maintained their leads in the Pew poll, they've got some problems.
+Even in areas where Democrats have maintained their leads in the Pew Poll, they've got some problems.

-They uh they had led in all regions of the country a month ago, but now they've lost the South altogether in a 16-point shift, and a 26-point gap in the Northeast has narrowed to nine points.
+They had led in all regions of the country a month ago, but now they've lost the South altogether in a 16-point shift.

 Democrat lead among urban voters down from 32 points to 10 points.

-These are leads, but uh the old mall is quick clearly in this poll against Democrats, and I'm telling you the Democrats are scared to death about this, folks.
+These are leads, but the old mole is clearly in this poll against Democrats.

 Okay, folks, so what are we doing tomorrow?